 Every business depends on accounting, but different forms of accounting serve various functions.
-Cost accounting examines how products or services are made and helps managers make better decisions.
-Financial accounting reports all financial transactions and provides external parties, such as investors and lenders, with information on how the company is performing.
+Cost accounting examines how companies make their products or services and helps managers make better decisions.
+Financial accounting reports financial transactions and gives external parties, like investors and lenders, a clear view of company performance.

-In this blog, we will explain the differences and similarities between cost accounting and financial accounting, their features, types, and how they impact business decisions.
+In this blog, we will explain the difference between cost accounting and financial accounting.
+We also cover their features, types, and how they impact business decisions.
 Understanding these differences helps businesses manage money more effectively and make better decisions.

 Table of Contents: